 After getting off the plane in Taiwan, I was directed to an isolation room.
 I was told there were some issues with customs, and that I would need to wait in this room to be processed.
-I was a little annoyed, but the personnel seemed polite, and they assured me everything would be fine.
+It was a little annoyed, but the personnel seemed polite, and they assured me everything would be fine.
 I texted my contact number.
 She reassured that everything would be fine.
-They would send someone to assist me through customs.
+They were sending someone to assist me through customs.

 After some time, I was taken down a short hall and into another room where I was searched.
 My clothes were taken, and I was given a jumpsuit.
 I asked if this was all necessary.
-They told me it was standard procedure, and please not to talk unless I was asked a question.
+They told me it was standard procedure, and please do not talk unless asked a question.
 They had taken my bags, phone, and passport.
-At this point I had no way to contact anyone.
+At this point, I had no way to contact anyone.
 It may have been an hour since my plan landed.

 After another wait, I was taken to a funny little room with an window ac unit embedded within the wall, which I thought was strange.
 There were benches on either side of the room and dividers attached to the walls marking individual seats.
 There was a railing that ran down the middle of the room.
 This is where the situation started to feel wrong.
 Something about the room felt like a shipping container.

 There was nothing I could do.
-I tried to keep calm.
-I knew that my new employer would not leave me here.
+Trying to keep calm, I knew that my new employer would not leave me here.
 Someone was coming for me any minute now.
-There wasn't anything I could do.
+There was not anything I could do, but wait.
 I felt powerless.

 Over the course of the next hour, others wearing similar jumpsuits were placed in the seats next to me.
 After some time, We were all restrained and locked to the bench.
 There were 8 of us sitting in this room.
 Another person came in and placed bags over our heads.
 We were informed that if we talked it would make our situation worse.